 How to write that perfect SOP?

 Nailing that SOP can be a pretty daunting task.
 A good Statement of Purpose highlights your personality and showcases more about you beyond your academic progress.
-So when applying for a management course such as an IIM executive program, your SOP could make or break the deal.
-So, how can one make the most of this opportunity?
-Here’s a breakdown of how you can go about a successful Statement of Purpose to get admitted in your desired university or college.
+So Here’s a breakdown of how you can go about a successful Statement of Purpose to get admitted in your desired university or college.

 The Past Experience:

 Dedicate a section of your essay to talk about your past achievements, aspirations, and programme relevant experiences.
 Pursuing a higher level management course needs you to prove your practical knowledge.
 Put down everything you have worked on as it might add value to your profile and prove your belongingness in that university.
 An anecdote works perfectly in this section.
 A few questions that should be answered here are: